 You've given to political causes and candidates.
-On an average year you make a handful of donations, probably a few hundred dollars total, and in a big election year you try to meet the moment.
+You routinely make donations, and in a big election year you try to meet the moment.

-You've also given to Senate candidates.
+You've given to Senate candidates.
 Some down ballot races.
 A few PACs.

 Not a lot, but something.